jszanto/gewisweb-vagrant/README.md

 7. To stop the vm use stop.bat or stop.sh or `vagrant halt` from the command line

 ### Additional features
 You can enter the virtual machine at any time using `vagrant ssh` to make changes or to test things as needed.
 In many cases Vmware will offer some increased performance of virtual box.
-If you have Vmware installed you can edit the config.yaml file to use Vmware instead of Vagrant.
+If you have Vmware installed you can edit the config.yaml file to use Vmware instead of Virtualbox.